 The Costs of Managing IT Without the Proper Expertise

 Time and money are the assumed costs for enlisting IT services.
 But did you know there are also indirect costs when your technology falls into the wrong, inexperienced hands?
 All of the following outcomes affect a bank’s success in the long-term.

 - Impact on customer retention - Has your bank ever experienced downtime or a service disruption?
-When this happens, not only does your bank harm its reputation, it loses the trust of your customers, which puts a hole in your pocket for existing and future business.
-Think of major legacy vendors whose servers went down and left customers without access until systems rebooted.
+When this happens, not only does your bank harm its reputation, but it also loses the trust of your customers, which puts a hole in your pocket for existing and future business.
+Think of major legacy vendors whose servers went down in 2019, leaving customers without access until systems rebooted.
 It happens frequently in the industry, but doesn’t have to.
-Work with a vendor that keeps your system current and updated at all times and has a valid business continuity plan in place with fail safe procedures in the event a natural disaster or cyber incident.
+Work with a vendor that keeps your system current and updated at all times and valid business continuity plan in place with fail safe procedures in the event a natural disaster or cyber incident.

 - Increased compliance risk – Whether it’s working in a lagging system or with an IT vendor that is not experienced in banking, your bank has a significant risk for compliance violations.
 A vendor that doesn’t regularly monitor and update your technology can leave your bank vulnerable to cyberattacks, data loss, and even system shutdowns.
 Suffering from a data breach or cyberattack can paralyze your operation and open you up to heavy violations and fines.